BenBucaj/World-Happiness-with-Machine-Learning/data/README.md

 ## Preprocessing
+For full code for preprocessing, find the below subheadings in the [notebook](https://github.com/FilipLe/World-Happiness/blob/main/src/Happiness_Project.ipynb)
 ##### 1. Combining Datasets
 ==> 5 .csv files for each year into 1 big DataFrame
 ##### 2. Dropping Redundant + Duplicate Values